 2) Next, I split and toasted some whole wheat rolls or subs under the broiler for 1 minute.
 I’ve used both, as you’ll see in these pictures.

 3) Now on to putting together your delectable sandwich.

-- First place about 2 meatballs on top of the toasted sub bread.
+- First a meatball (or two if you’re using a sub) on top of the toasted bread.
 You may have to cut them in half if they don’t fit easily on your sub roll.

-- Next top the meatballs with your favorite marinara sauce.
-I love Newman’s Own Marinara because of its simple ingredients, great flavor, and affordable price.
+- Next top the meatballs with a healthy marinara sauce.
+I also love Newman’s Own Marinara because of its simple ingredients, great flavor, and affordable price.

 - Lastly, lay 1 slice of Provolone or Mozzarella cheese (cut it in pieces to fit) over the top of the sauce.